-Last week I got a sneak peak of the internship curriculum when I spent ten days at the magnificent Entabeni game reserve in South Africa’s Limpopo province.
+Last week I got a sneak peak of the internship curriculum when I spent ten days in the magnificent Waterberg in South Africa’s Limpopo province.
 I arrived around 4pm, just as the scorching sun began to cool, casting a shimmering glow across the savannah.
 We headed straight out for a game drive and within five minutes the engine was off, but my heart was racing.
 About 50 metres away a female cheetah had just killed an impala and was guarding her kill, looking left and right between mouthfuls, acutely aware of her neighbours.
 She could see us, and we could see her, but so long as we kept a respectful distance she would continue to enjoy her dinner in peace.
 And so is the code of the bush.

 Jaco, our game ranger, guided us through the late afternoon’s theatre; describing the patient hunting style of a cheetah, the pride mentality of lions, the fascinating family structure of elephants, and the acrobatics of a baby hippo.
 And then we came across two white rhino.
 I asked him how many rhinos were in the Big 5 reserve and his answer was “Some,” followed by an ominous pause.
 “We’re not allowed to say,” he continued, “because of the poaching crisis.”

-Some of the rhinos that are killed are mothers, and so my second day at Entabeni was spent at a rhino sanctuary for the baby orphans, the brave survivors that arrive severely traumatised after witnessing their mother’s face mutilated with an axe.
+Some of the rhinos that are killed are mothers, and so my second day here was spent at a rhino sanctuary for the baby orphans, the brave survivors that arrive severely traumatised after witnessing their mother’s face mutilated with an axe.
 In stark contrast to this, the orphanage is in fact a bubble of love and peace, bursting with hope and triumph, and run by the most amazing, dedicated care givers – their human foster mums.
 Just like humans, rhinos are emotional beings; they feel pain and fear, and they feel sadness and grief.
 But, like humans, they are resilient, and they can overcome tragedy and go on to live happy lives.